oroinc/documentation/backend/setup/installation.rst

 The required background processes are the following:

 * **message queue consumer** --- Performs resource-consuming tasks in the background.
-* **web socket server** --- Manages real-time messages between the application server and user's browser.
+* **web socket server** --- Manages real-time messages between the application server and the user's browser.

 It is crucial to keep these two background processes running.
-To maintain their constant availability, it is recommended to use |Supervisord| or another supervising tool.
+To maintain their constant availability, using |Supervisord| or another supervising tool is recommended.

 To configure Supervisord, use your root privileges.